Fire Science Technology Associate in Science

 Credits

 This course is designed to introduce students to the concepts and applications of analytical and theoretical approaches to literature.
 Students will employ critical thinking in their interrogation of the texts.
-This course satisfies the General Education State Core Humanities requirement for degree seeking students.
+This course satisfies the General Education State Core Humanities requirement for degree-seeking students.

-This course is designed for the musical layman and is a survey course devoted to music in world civilization.
-Included is a study of the music relating to the background of the life and other arts of the times.
+In this course, students will survey the history of classical music from antiquity to the modern period, focusing on western music.
+The curriculum may also integrate a variety of popular and global styles where appropriate.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.
 This course satisfies the General Education State Core Humanities requirement for degree-seeking students.
 Honors level content.
 Permission from Honors Director required.

-This course is a study of the characteristics of living organisms.
-Unifying concepts such as metabolism, genetics, evolution and cellular organization will be investigated.
+This course applies the scientific method to critically examine and explain the natural world including but not limited to cells, organisms, genetics, evolution, ecology, and behavior.
+It is a study of the characteristics of living organisms.
+Unifying concepts such as metabolism, genetics, evolution, and cellular organization will be investigated.
 Designed for non-science majors, this course does not fulfill the credit requirements for biology majors (see BSC 2010C).
-This class satisfies the General Education State Core Science requirement for A.A. degree seeking students.
+This class satisfies the General Education State Core Natural Science requirement for degree seeking students.

-This course is a study of the characteristics of living organisms.
-Unifying concepts such as metabolism, genetics, evolution and cellular organization will be investigated.
+This course applies the scientific method to critically examine and explain the natural world including but not limited to cells, organisms, genetics, evolution, ecology, and behavior.
+It is a study of the characteristics of living organisms.
+Unifying concepts such as metabolism, genetics, evolution, and cellular organization will be investigated.
 Designed for non-science majors, this course does not fulfill the credit requirements for biology majors (see BSC 2010C).
 Honors level content.
-Permission from Honors Director required.
-This class satisfies the General Education State Core Science Requirement for A.A. degree-seeking students.
+Acceptance into the Honors program or permission from the Honors Director required.
+This class satisfies the General Education State Core Natural Science requirement for degree seeking students.

-This course is a study of the characteristics of living organisms with emphasis on man.
-Unifying concepts such as metabolism, energy utilization and reproduction will be investigated.
+This course applies the scientific method to critically examine and explain the natural world including but not limited to cells, organisms, genetics, evolution, ecology, and behavior.
+It is a study of the characteristics of living organisms.
+Unifying concepts such as metabolism, genetics, evolution, and cellular organization will be investigated.
 Laboratory exercises will emphasize basic principles of biology.
-Designed for non-science majors, this course does not fulfill the credit requirements for biology majors.
+Designed for non-science majors, this course does not fulfill the credit requirements for biology majors (see BSC 2010C).
 Lab fee required.
-This class satisfies the General Education State Core Science requirement for A.A. degree seeking students.
+This class satisfies the General Education State Core Natural Science requirement for degree seeking students.

 Anatomy and Physiology I - Transfer